-The proposed project will consist of the development of accurate mapping in digital format of the 10-, 50-, 100-, and 500-year recurrence interval floodplain areas and 100-year Lake Michigan coastal flooding areas within Milwaukee County.
-The project area consists of 508 U.S. Public Land Survey one-quarter sections and encompasses riverine floodplain and Lake Michigan coastal flooding areas in all of the communities in the County, including the Cities of Cudahy, Franklin, Glendale, Greenfield, Milwaukee, Oak Creek, South Milwaukee, Wauwatosa, and West Allis and the Villages of Bayside, Brown Deer, Fox Point, Greendale, Hales Corners, River Hills, St. Francis, Shorewood, West Milwaukee, and Whitefish Bay.
+The proposed project will consist of the development of accurate mapping in digital format of the 10-, 50-, 100-, and 500-year recurrence interval floodplain areas within Milwaukee County.
+The project area encompasses riverine floodplain areas in all of the communities in the County, including the Cities of Cudahy, Franklin, Glendale, Greenfield, Milwaukee, Oak Creek, South Milwaukee, Wauwatosa, and West Allis and the Villages of Bayside, Brown Deer, Fox Point, Greendale, Hales Corners, River Hills, Shorewood, and West Milwaukee.

-This work effort for Phases I and II is currently scheduled to be completed in 2018.
+This work effort for Phases I and II is currently scheduled to be completed in 2019.